progress/progress.github.io/yhack/index.md

    The beacons can be borrowed for the duration of the event.
 THey are Qualcom Gimbal Series 10.
 They will be handed out at midnight on Friday; you will need to provide a description of what you are planning to do with them as we have a lmite number of them.

 ## Philips Hue Bridge
-   We have 2 Philips Hue SDK - 1 (bridge + 2 monochrome lights) that we can lend.
+   We have 2 [Philips Hue Starter Kits](http://store.apple.com/us/product/HFV02VC/A/philips-hue-lux-starter-pack) (bridge + 2 monochrome lights) that we can lend.
 Coordinate with Shelley and Jeremiah and be ready to share with other teams.

 You will need to provide contact info by mailing SHelley or Jeremiah with: